Alazar42/Celeris/README.md

 #include <nlohmann/json.hpp>

 int main() {
-    // Create a Celeris server instance you can set port and host, used for bining purposes Celeris app(8080, "127.0.0.1");
+    // Create a Celeris server instance you can set port and host, used for binding purposes Celeris app(8080, "127.0.0.1");

     // Define a simple GET route